hackclub/hackclub/workshops/python and data visualizations/README.md

 ```
 Check it out in your Jupyter Editor!

-*Can you tell I have a strange fascination with random things dancing hehe*
+*Can you tell I have a strange fascination with random things dancing hehe!*

 ## Step Three!